docksal/boilerplate-drupal7-advanced/README.md

 There is an additional site configured in this project: `anothersite.drupal7.docksal`

-To have it installed during `fin int`
+To have it installed during `fin init`

 1. Uncomment the following block in [.docksal/commands/init](.docksal/commands/init):